ABOUT THE FESTIVAL

 Several films screened at our festival have subsequently received distribution on Netflix and gone on to be honored at other festivals.
 We are proud that three of the short films screened at our festival have also been nominated for Oscars.

-All entries selected for the festival will receive 2 free passes to the festival.
+All entries selected for the festival will receive 2 free passes to the festival; if the Festival is held virtually (whether in place of or in addition to in-person), the entries selected will receive one free pass to the session in which their film is presented.
 Film makers are invited and encouraged to attend to interact with other film makers and the audience.

 Trophies will be awarded for judges' choices in various categories including Best of Fest, as well as Audience Favorite.
 The committee reserves the right to not present awards in all categories and to add categories for films that merit special recognition.